“The Pilates Method teaches you to be in control of your body, not at its mercy” - Joseph Pilates

-After you’ve done your Beginners Course or Introduction to Reformer Class, you can join one of our regular classes.
+After you’ve done your first class, you can join one of our regular Tone classes.

 In the interests of your health and safety, you will need to do at least three Tone or Tone & Stretch classes prior to booking onto a Sculpt, Booty or Cardio class.